-The Science Honors Research Program is a two-year research program for undergraduate students majoring in a discipline within the College of the Sciences.
-The program provides an opportunity for eligible students to design and conduct high level research in close collaboration with a Science Honors Faculty.
-Success in the program represents an unparalleled opportunity to prepare for graduate school and successful scientific careers.
-Admission to the program is based on competitively selected applications that include a detailed research proposal.
+The Science Honors Research Program has been a two-year research program for undergraduate students majoring in a discipline within the College of the Sciences.
+The program provided an opportunity for eligible students to design and conduct high level research in close collaboration with a Science Honors Faculty.
+Success in the program represented an unparalleled opportunity to prepare for graduate school and successful scientific careers.

 The Science Honors Research Program experience culminates in a written honors thesis.
-Students are expected to present their work at SOURCE and at a professional conference, and are encouraged to submit their work for publication in a scientific journal.
+Students were expected to present their work at SOURCE and at a professional conference, and were encouraged to submit their work for publication in a scientific journal.

 Publications and Presentations by SHRP Students

-In addition to providing an outstanding research opportunity, the Science Honors Research Program provides financial support for both the student and the faculty mentor.
+In addition to providing an outstanding research opportunity, the Science Honors Research Program provided financial support for both the student and the faculty mentor.

-- -Students receive a $3500 stipend for nine weeks of full-time research during the summer,
+- -Students received a $3500 stipend for nine weeks of full-time research during the summer,

-- -Students receive additional funding for equipment or other research-related expenses,
+- -Students received additional funding for equipment or other research-related expenses,

-- -Faculty mentors receive a summer stipend and receive 3 WLU reassigned time during the academic year.
+- -Faculty mentors received a summer stipend and receive 3 WLU reassigned time during the academic year.

-After admission to the program, the students enroll in a Science Honors Junior Seminar and in Honors Research for spring quarter of their junior year.
-Research under the direction of the faculty mentor will commence in spring quarter, carry through a 9-week summer program, and continue during the senior year until the project is completed.
-The research experience concludes with a Capstone Science Honors Seminar, a written honors thesis, and an oral presentation to the CWU community at SOURCE.
+After admission to the program, the students enrolled in a Science Honors Junior Seminar and in Honors Research for spring quarter of their junior year.
+Research under the direction of the faculty mentor commenced in spring quarter, was the focus of a 9-week summer program, and continued during the senior year.
+The research experience concluded with a Capstone Science Honors Seminar, a written honors thesis, and an oral presentation to the CWU community at SOURCE.